top of page

 The Significance (and insignificance) of Labour Effacement:

-4. Relation to Dilation: While effacement refers to the thinning and shortening of the cervix, dilation refers to the opening or widening of the cervix.
+4. Relation to dilation: While effacement refers to the thinning and shortening of the cervix, dilation refers to the opening or widening of the cervix.
 The two processes often occur simultaneously during labour, but it is possible for effacement to happen before significant dilation occurs.
 Dilation is usually measured in centimetres and represents how much the cervix has opened to allow the baby to pass through.

 Monitoring Labour Effacement: